Building a Cryptocurrency

 OUR GOALS

-To create the world’s leading think-tank for blockchain research and technology.
-To provide scientific clarity to technical ideas in blockchains and cryptocurrencies.
+• To provide scientific clarity to technical ideas in blockchains and cryptocurrencies.

-We hope to make debates in the community more scientifically-grounded and to improve interaction between those armed with intuition and those with scientific rigor.
+• To make debates in the community more scientifically-grounded and to improve interaction between those armed with intuition and those with scientific rigor.

-We will draw attention to (unforeseen) scientific challenges, both near-term and long-term, through a new model of engagement with the community.
+• To draw attention to (unforeseen) scientific challenges, both near-term and long-term, through a new model of engagement with the community.

 Our Research Focus